dotnet/aspnetcore/docs/WebTransport.md

                 if (stream is not null)
                 {

                     // check that the stream is bidirectional.
-If yes, keep going, otherwise keep waiting direction = stream.Features.GetRequiredFeature<IStreamDirectionFeature>();
+If yes, keep going, otherwise
+                    // dispose its resources and keep waiting. direction = stream.Features.GetRequiredFeature<IStreamDirectionFeature>();
                     if (direction.CanRead && direction.CanWrite)
                     {
                         break;
                     }
+                    else
+                    {
+                        stream.Dispose();
+                    }
+                }
+                else
+                {
+                    // if a stream is null, this means that the session failed to get the next one.
+                    // Thus, the session has ended or some other issue has occurred.
+We end the
+                    // connection in this case.
+                    return;
                 }
             }